Flower of Euphorbia heterophylla or Painted spurge

 Leaf length: Painted Spurge has alternate lower leaves along the stem.
 The upper leaves are opposite, have an egg shape, and are up to 12 cm long.
 The leaves are hairless to moderately hairy, and have a pointed tip.

-Leaf width: The leaves are up to 7 cm wide
+Leaf width: The leaves are up to 7 cm wide.

-Reproduction: The seed of Painted Spurge releases explosively, and then spread by water, in mud that attaches to vehicles and via animals.
-Large seed banks develop as seed production is high, and has a high germination rate.
-Under the right conditions, large populations quickly build-up, and these then form dense canopies that smother turf grass.
+Painted Spurge releases its seed explosively, and it then spreads by water, in mud that attaches to vehicles and also by animals.
+Large seed banks develop as seed production is high, and these have a high germination rate.

 For more information on weeds check out our weed ID Chart.